PotHix/pothix.github.com/content/post/stats-nov-2017.md

 Almost the same growth of the last month.
-For me, it means that it was a good thing to check my Feedly once a week but that doesn't change the amount of articles I read and it's probably be the new delicious.
+For me, it means that it was a good thing to check my Feedly once a week but that doesn't change the number of articles I read and it's probably the new delicious.

 ### Coding

-Here goes the charts from [Wakatime](https://wakatime.com/i/PotHix) since the last post.
+Here are the charts from [Wakatime](https://wakatime.com/i/PotHix) since the last post.

 [![Hours of coding on Wakatime this month](/images/stats/2017/nov/wakatime-coding.png "Hours of coding on Wakatime this month")](https://wakatime.com/@PotHix "")

 The empty days are related to a holiday in Brazil and a huge amount of technical tickets and support for our APIs during that week.
-It was the price to day for focused work in the week before. :)
+It was the price for the focused work in the week before. :)

 [![Languages used during this month on Wakatime](/images/stats/2017/nov/wakatime-languages.png "Languages used during this month on Wakatime")](https://wakatime.com/@PotHix "")

 `markdown` is usually the most used language because I write long texts in emacs before posting on [Twist](https://twistapp.com).
-I removed the `bash` plugin from my terminal in the middle of the month, so that 38% doesn't make much sense.
+I removed the `bash` plugin from my terminal in the middle of the month so that 38% doesn't make much sense.
 And then... **Rust**!
-That is what I was playing with in the previous week to the big list of support tickets.
 It was a fun week.

 [![Editors used during this month on Wakatime](/images/stats/2017/nov/wakatime-editors.png "Editors used during this month on Wakatime")](https://wakatime.com/@PotHix "")